PlanetNovation/AgriImpact-Report-Wizard/README.md

 TODO: WHAT IS LEFT:
 - ## Priority:
-    - REMOVE ONE OF THE TOTAL NUMBER OF FARMS
-    - Remove excess pages
     - Documentation:
-        - Finish README
-            - What is likely to break
-            - How to fix
-            - How to add/remove anything
-            - CENSUS TIMING
+        - Remove excess content from README.md
         - Complete report documenting what, why, and how I did the thing
 - ## Would be nice:
     - Checkboxes for each data value so the user can choose to not export certain values